janmbaez/Vuln-Command/README.md

 - Pull requests build the Docker image for validation.
 - Pushes to `main` publish the image to GitHub Container Registry as `ghcr.io/<owner>/vuln-command`.
 - The image uses the documented demo login unless `VITE_AUTH_PASSWORD_HASH` and `VITE_AUTH_SALT` secrets are configured.

-## LinkedIn Sharing

-After GitHub Pages publishes, share the Pages URL on LinkedIn with a short note that this is a sanitized portfolio/demo build.
-Do not attach real vulnerability reports or customer datasets.